 They were doing a renovation on a home in the Houston area and needed a a sign painted with a quick turn around time.
 I thought about using my Cricut to create a large stencil (or even cut the letters out), but ultimately I used a different method to transfer printed letters to wood and it worked BEAUTIFULLY!

 Step 1: Come up with your design in Photoshop or Microsoft Word.
 Photoshop is best, but this can totally work with Microsoft Word!
 After you’ve laid out your design, FLIP it, and print it TILED to PDF.
-I used these instructions from Adobe.
+I used these instructions.

 Step 3: Lay all your pieces of paper down and tape together as well as tape in place.

 Step 4: Working on one section at a time, dip a paper towel in water and dampen the paper.
 Use a fat, rounded marker lid to gently rub over the design.
 The pressure and dampness will transfer the printed letters onto the wood!

 Step 5: Paint your design!